Forestry & Arboriculture

 What will i learn

-• Understand and Carry Out Forest and Woodland Skills – Gain hands-on experience in fencing, drainage, vegetation control, and tree planting.
+- Understand and Carry Out Forest and Woodland Skills – A practical module focused on essential forestry operations.
+Gain hands-on experience in fencing, drainage systems, vegetation control, and cultivating and plant trees.

 Students will study in beautiful and unique woodland settings.
 This course is ideal for students who want to deepen their current knowledge & experience of working in forestry while opening doors to further study and employment opportunities.